soulemate/confluent_tf_action/examples/configurations/dedicated-privatelink-aws-kafka-acls/README.md

     * Remove the three `confluent_kafka_acl` resources.
 These resources are provisioned using the Kafka REST API, which is only accessible from the private network.

+    * Remove the `confluent_kafka_topic` resource.
+These resources are provisioned using the Kafka REST API, which is only accessible from the private network.

 2. One commmon deployment workflow for environments with private networking is as follows:

-    * A initial (centrally-run) Terraform deployment provisions infrastructure: network, Kafka cluster, and private network connectivity
+    * A initial (centrally-run) Terraform deployment provisions infrastructure: network, Kafka cluster, and other resources on cloud provider of your choice to setup private network connectivity (like DNS records)

     * A secondary Terraform deployment (run from within the private network) provisions data-plane resources (Kafka Topics and ACLs)

     * Note that RBAC role bindings can be provisioned in either the first or second step, as they are provisioned through the Confluent Cloud REST API, not the Kafka cluster API

 3. See [AWS PrivateLink](https://docs.confluent.io/cloud/current/networking/private-links/aws-privatelink.html) for more details.